Mary Sherratt (née Mackenzie) WH 1977 – 1981

 Suzy Newman (née Stewart) WH 1993-1997

 Suzy was a boarder from Te Puke with two older sisters that had attended Woodford House.
 She enjoyed her time at School, especially making lifelong friendships.
 After graduating from Woodford House, Suzy went to Otago University and studied Food Science and Commerce.
-After several years in the Industry she trained and is now a Secondary Teacher.
-Suzy is married to Rex and has two daughters, Lucinda (attending Woodford House) and Hannah to start in 2023.
+After several years in the industry, she retrained and became a Secondary Teacher which has led her to her new role as the Agricultural and Horticultural Science Advisor supporting teachers nationwide.
+Suzy is married to Rex and has two daughters, Lucinda (attending Woodford House) and Hannah to start who started in 2023.

 Brigid Crawford (née Atkinson) WH 1986-1990